eclipse-archived/ceylon-lang.org/documentation/1.0/reference/structure/type-parameters.md

 #### Variance

-The type names in a type parameter list of a class or interface may optionally be preceeded with the variance annotations `in` (indicating a *contravariant* type parameter) and `out` (indicating a *covariant* type parameter).
-Type parameters without such annotations are *invariant*.
+The type names in a type parameter list of a class or interface may optionally be preceeded with the variance modifier `in` (indicating a *contravariant* type parameter) or `out` (indicating a *covariant* type parameter).
+Type parameters without either modifier are *invariant*.

-Method type parameters are not allows the `in` or `out` annotations.
+Method type parameters are not allowed the `in` or `out` modifiers.

-Contravariant and covariant type parameters are only permitted is certain places within the type-parameterised declaration.
+Contravariant and covariant type parameters are only permitted in certain places within the type-parameterised declaration.
 For example a covariant type parameter of a method is not permitted in the method's parameter list and a contravariant type parameter is not permitted as the method's